 Contemporary Female Artist Susana Anaya Inspires Inclusion for International Women’s Day 2024

-Mexican contemporary artist Susana Anaya launches ‘Infinite Layers of Inclusion’, a new artwork inspired by the IWD 2024’s theme of #InspireInclusion.ZURICH, SWITZERLAND, February 29, 2024 /EINPresswire.com/ -- Contemporary artist Susana Anaya announces the launch of her new artwork inspired by and celebrating International Women’s Day (IWD) 2024’s theme of #InspireInclusion.
-The artwork, titled ‘Infinite Layers of Inclusion’, will be displayed publicly during a one-week exhibition launching on IWD, Friday 8th March at the landmark Elizabeth Arthotel, the 5-star Ischgl hotel that is renowned for its large artwork collections and shows.
+Zurich-based, Mexican and German artist Susana Anaya launches ‘Infinite Layers of Inclusion’ an artwork inspired by the IWD 2024’s theme of #InspireInclusion.ZURICH, SWITZERLAND, March 1, 2024 /EINPresswire.com/ -- Contemporary artist Susana Anaya announces the launch of her new artwork inspired by and celebrating International Women’s Day (IWD) 2024’s theme of #InspireInclusion.
+The artwork, titled ‘Infinite Layers of Inclusion’, will be displayed publicly during a one-week exhibition launching on IWD, Friday 8th March at the landmark Elizabeth Arthotel, the 5-star Austrian hotel that is renowned for its large artwork collections and shows.

 This year’s IWD theme is represented by the hand-made heart shape as the symbol to connect and rally women around the world behind the initiative, indicative of the desire to demonstrate solidarity while simultaneously acknowledging that when we truly value difference, inclusion comes from the heart – and this is the inspiration behind Anaya’s new artwork.